lichendust/meander-sublime/readme.md

 Sublime Command: `meander_toggle_boneyard`

-Hides or reveals (by folding) all `/* boneyard */` regions in the current file, useful for visually simplifying an in-progress document dense with notes and reminders.
+Toggles (by folding) all `/* boneyard */` regions in the current file, useful for visually simplifying an in-progress document dense with notes and reminders.

 ## Project Files